josephdadams/TallyArbiter/readme.md

 ### Blackmagic ATEM
 You will need the IP address of the ATEM.
 The ATEM can only have 5 simultaneous connections, so you may need to disconnect another connection in order for Tally Arbiter to connect to the ATEM.

+### Blackmagic VideoHub
+You will need the IP address of the VideoHub.
+You can choose to have any destination be configured as a preview bus, program bus, or both.
+Enter multiple destination routes by separating them with commas.

 ### OBS Studio
 The `obs-websockets` plugin must be installed and configured in order for Tally Arbiter to connect.
 You can get the plugin here: https://github.com/Palakis/obs-websocket/releases